You might be setting up Fomo on a S.P.A. that does not "technically" change pages as visitors click around your website.

 If this is the case, and you wish to enforce rules such as "Show X on "/about," don't show Y on /dashboard," you'll need to make a couple tweaks inside your Fomo account.

 Inside Fomo, navigate to Settings > Advanced and select "Manual override start" from the dropdown.

-Note: after saving this configuration, Fomo notifications will stop showing on your website, assuming your snippet is already embedded.
+Note: after saving this configuration, Fomo notifications will stop showing on your website until you complete the next step (even though your snippet is already embedded).